Erotic thriller: Further developments of the genre

 In an interview with Vulture, an unnamed former development executive at a major streaming service described the challenge of making erotic thriller films today.
 The executive said, "There was an active effort [a few years ago] to find projects that would both be modern and a throwback to the erotic thrillers of yore.
 And there were, quite frankly, very few that fit both bills.
 That in a post–Me Too environment felt like they were giving a nod to current mores and current moral panics while being of a piece with the goals of an erotic thriller.
 Which are to both entertain and, to a degree, titillate."

 As television has flourished as an art form, many have argued the graphic sex scenes that were previously limited to the erotic thriller have migrated to TV shows on premium cable channels and streaming services.
-Netflix's Bridgerton, HBO's I May Destroy You and Euphoria, and Hulu's Normal People have all featured graphic scenes of nudity.
+Netflix's Bridgerton, HBO's I May Destroy You, Euphoria and The Idol, and Hulu's Normal People have all featured graphic scenes of nudity.

 The films Fatal Attraction and American Gigolo are being rebooted as TV series on Paramount+ and Showtime, respectively.
 Of the former, Paramount producer Nicole Clemens said the TV reboot will give "a 360-degree view, dimensionalizing the characters of [Alex, Dan, and Beth], really getting underneath their skin and examining the psychology."

 A handful of recent films have attempted to breathe new life into the genre, including The Voyeurs (2021), a film in the vein of the voyeuristic erotic thriller, as well as the 2022 films Deep Water (directed by genre pioneer Adrian Lyne) and Don't Worry Darling (directed by Olivia Wilde).
-The Voyeurs was planned to be the first in a series of “sexy date night films” for Amazon Prime with the intention to revitalize the erotic thriller genre, but despite the film performing well for the streaming service, those plans had reportedly been abandoned.
+As a result, some publications have considered that erotic thrillers have seen a resurgence in popularity in recent years.
+The Voyeurs was planned to be the first in a series of "sexy date night films" for Amazon Prime with the intention to revitalize the erotic thriller genre, but despite the film performing well for the streaming service, those plans had reportedly been abandoned.